Actuarial-Control-Cycle-T1-2024/group-page-showcase-luminous-lake-lifeguards/README.md

 ### 2.2 Cancer Prevention Initiatives <a name="program_design_cancer_initiatives"></a>

 The second tier in SuperLife’s proposed health incentive program involves offering cancer prevention initiatives.
 The main aim of this is to reduce mortality associated neoplasms, the current leading killer in SuperLife’s dataset accounting for 32.8% of deaths (see appendix 1.3).
 Recent research suggests that detecting cancers early (a stage before metastasis) can substantially increase treatment success rates (Crosby et al., 2022, Schiffman et al., 2015), thus justifying the focus on the cancer prevention scheme.
 As with smoking cessation, there are initiatives already in place globally by SuperLife’s competitors to improve mortality of policyholders with neoplasms.
 These include:
-- Colonial Life: Offers a cancer insurance program designed to reduce costs associated with check-ups, screenings, and treatment (Colonial Life, 2024).
+- **Colonial Life:** Offers a cancer insurance program designed to reduce costs associated with check-ups, screenings, and treatment (Colonial Life, 2024).

 #### Incentives Contributing to a Decreased Mortality and Increased Participation

 SuperLife’s cancer initiatives aim to reduce mortality and to create economic value when coupled with the low implementation cost of Č20-Č85 per initiative.
 The program includes:
-- Regular screenings: Subsidized screenings for early detection
+- **Regular screenings:** Subsidized screenings for early detection
-- Vaccination programs: HPV vaccinations to prevent related cancers
+- **Vaccination programs:** HPV vaccinations to prevent related cancers
-- Genetic counselling: Specifically testing those with a familial risk
+- **Genetic counselling:** Specifically testing those with a familial risk

 #### Encouraging Participation

-- Fully subsidizing costs associated with cancer screenings for all types of cancers to ease out- of-pocket costs for policyholders.
+- Fully **subsidizing costs** associated with cancer screenings for all types of cancers to ease out- of-pocket costs for policyholders.
-- Offering vaccination vouchers for individuals who take part, which can result in discounts for various health-related products.
+- Offering **vaccination vouchers** for individuals who take part, which can result in discounts for various health-related products.
-- Profit redistribution via discounted premiums or cash bonuses.
+- Profit redistribution via **discounted premiums** or **cash bonuses**.

 #### Pricing Evaluation & Timeframes